How to Plan Your Week to be Productive: We all get the same amount of hours in the day so how can we make them the most

 Next, pick and plan for 1-5 other tasks and appointments that you can achieve that day.
 No more than five.

 Why?
 Well, unless they are really small tasks, the likelihood of you completing them is slim.

-We want to plan realistically because getting to the end of the day and realising that you’ve barely made a dent in your To Do list isn’t motivating.
+We want to plan realistically because getting to the end of the day and realizing that you’ve barely made a dent in your To Do list isn’t motivating.
 So, set yourself up for practical success.

 You can always add a ‘Nice To Do’ list too – that you can move on to if you get through your important things first.